mateusz-g94/classifiereval/README.md

 You can define a lot of models and sets in params.
 For each model graphs will be displayed.
 Models are comared between sets (in the future between models too).
+Graphs will be saved in dir ./grp in deafult (save = True).
 # Results:
 ![alt text](https://github.com/mateusz-g94/classifiereval/blob/master/grp/cbc-lift.png)
 ![alt text](https://github.com/mateusz-g94/classifiereval/blob/master/grp/cbc-roc.png)